💰 NCR-Compliant Loan Calculator

 Tip: Your interest rate depends on your credit score, income, and loan amount.
 Always compare quotes from multiple lenders before committing to a loan.

-Personal loans (unsecured loans) are regulated by the National Credit Regulator (NCR).
-Interest rates, fees, and charges are capped to protect consumers.
-Always compare quotes from multiple lenders before committing.
+Personal loans in South Africa are regulated by the National Credit Regulator (NCR).
+Interest rates, initiation fees and service charges are capped to protect consumers.
+Always compare quotes from multiple banks before committing.

 📊